TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 :php:`\MyVendor\BlogExample\Domain\Validator\TitleValidator`.
 This validator class now can check any invariants.
-For example, the validator shown in the following listing checks whether the title of a blog post is always build-on the scheme *Maintopic: Title*:
+For example, the validator shown in the following listing checks whether the title of a blog post is always built using the convention *Maintopic: Title*:

 .. code-block:: php